Kenya Coffee History

 in the 19th century.

-Coffee in Kenya had grown for over a century, from 1893 when it was initiated.
-Coffee is estimated to be cultivated on around 160,000 hectares of Kenya.
-Total annual production has been wavering greatly due to climate change and other socio-economic factors.
 Each year, two well-defined flowerings occur soon after commencing rains in March/April or October.
 Most regions in Kenya see their coffee crops ripen from October to December.
-Production of coffee in Kenya is currently around one million bags per year.
+Production of Kenyan coffee is currently around one million bags per year

-In Kenya, almost all its coffee is processed through a wet method to guarantee the best quality.
+Coffee farmers in Kenya process almost all their coffee using a “wet method” to guarantee the best quality.
 Farmers pick the ripe red cherry only.
-They then transport it to the factory, where hand-sorting of cherries is done before processing, and the unwanted cherries(unripe, over-ripe, or diseased) are removed.
+The coffee berries are then transported to the factory, where hand-sorting of cherries is done before processing, and the unwanted cherries(unripe, over-ripe, or diseased) are removed.
 Later, the cherries are pulped to extract the outer skin.

 Next is the fermentation process, which aims to extract the slimy sugary coating on the beans, which remains after removing the outer skin.
 The fermentation process is completed after 36 hours.
 The beans are spread on a level, raised drying bed with constant regular turning.
 Once the coffee beans have dried completely, they are bagged and transported to the mills.

-Mr. Lameck, Solai Coffee, discussing coffee wits with Mr. Bob and Mrs. Michelle from OBIIS,
+Lameck, co-founder Solai Coffee, discussing coffee wits with Bob and Michelle from OBIIS

-There are five different coffee variants grown in Kenya.
+Did you know Kenyan Coffee is available in 5 different variants?
 A single bean of coffee can be roasted to produce various coffee alternatives.
-The most popular coffee variant in Kenya is Arabica beans which have 5 different variants as outlined below:
+Arabica coffee is the most popular coffee variant in the region and is responsible for the development of 5 distinct coffee variants, as outlined below,

 • SL 34